YuanXiQWQ/Game-Upgrade-Reminder/README.md

 - Completed tasks will be highlighted - click "Complete" to mark them as done
 - Delete tasks from the list (deletion can be undone within 3 seconds)

+## FAQ

+### Not receiving system notifications

+- Turn off **Focus Assist**
+- If that doesn't help, I'm not sure what else to suggest

+### Other issues

+- Probably a miracle bug (aka feature)
+- You can report issues, but I probably won't know how to fix them

 ## License